DaniHaag/snippets/README.md

 for /f %i in ('dir /s/a/b .*') do rmdir %i /q/s
 ```

-* build all maven projects in a sub directory calle ...Build
+* build all maven projects in a sub directory called ...Build
 ```
 for /f %i in ('dir /b/a:d *Build') do pushd . && cd %i & mvn clean install & popd
 ```

 ### export smart card certificates in WIN7.

-# open mmc.exe
+1. open mmc.exe
-# File > add Remove Snapin
+2. File > Add/Remove Snapin
-# select "Certificates" > "Add" > OK
+3. select "Certificates" > "Add" > OK
-# select "Console Root\Certificates - Current User\Personal\Certificates
+4. select "Console Root\Certificates - Current User\Personal\Certificates
-# choose the certifcate
+5. choose the certifcate
-# click on certificate with right mouse button
+6. click on certificate with right mouse button
-# all tasks > export
+7. all tasks > export
-# enter path where to store file to
+8. enter path where to store file to
-# ok
+9. ok